YUSUKE-HIGUCHI/rhino-mycobot/README.md

 1. Download mycobot_artist_grasshopper.ghx and mycobot to any folder.
 2. Start rhinoceros, grasshopper, and open mycobot_artist_grasshopper.ghx
-3. Click 'load' button, so you can see the model of mycobot.
+3. Click 'Load' button, so you can see the model of mycobot.
 ![image](https://user-images.githubusercontent.com/36808163/126385545-cae1eed2-320d-4ccf-b818-9d5a90a877e0.png)

 If you have a mycobot, make mycobot component enable.
 So, the mycobot will move!